-The P-wave velocity in this simple 1D model is not directly comparable to the P-wave velocity in the 3D FCC slab, since the elastic waves on anisotropic crystal is determined by the elastic tensor $\sigma$ , which has several parameters [43].
-However, some insights can be gained: The MD simulation was employed to evaluate the P-wave velocity along the [111] direction of our slab.
+The p-wave velocity in this simple 1D model is not directly comparable to the p-wave velocity in the 3D fcc slab, since the elastic waves on anisotropic crystal is determined by the elastic tensor $\sigma$ , which has several parameters [54].
+However, some insights can be gained: The MD simulation was employed to evaluate the p-wave velocity along the [111] direction of our slab.
 The assumption of the velocity's linear scaling as a function of $\beta$ is tested by simulating propagation of small displacements in different crystals, while changing $\beta$ .
-The results are shown in figure 17, marked by crosses.
+The results are shown in Fig. 16, marked by crosses.
 The dashed line in this figure is an extrapolation of the $\beta = 1$ case, assuming linear scaling.
 We can see that our assumption is valid in a wide range of the $\beta$ values.